maximedaniel/statistics/README.md

 # Statistics

-A tool for computing descriptive and inferential statistics on each datasheet of an .xlsx file.
+A tool for computing and plotting descriptive and inferential statistics of each datasheet of an .xlsx file.

 ## Instructions